aws/sagemaker-tensorflow-training-toolkit/README.rst

 Before running functional tests:

 #.
 Build your Docker image.
-#.
-Push the image to your ECR repository.
+#. `Push the image to your ECR repository <https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html>`__.
 #.
 Pass in the correct pytest arguments to run tests on SageMaker against the image within your ECR repository.

 If you want to run a functional end to end test on `Amazon